 Alex Bierman, PhD

 Alex Bierman’s research is centered on the study of aging and health, but encompasses a number of additional topics, including social psychology, religion, military sociology, and the family.
 This research is united by an interest in how social inequality conditions both exposure to stress and the consequences of stress as individuals age.
 Dr. Bierman frequently utilizes advanced methods of longitudinal data analysis in these studies as a means of facilitating a rigorous understanding of the causes and consequences of stress exposure across the life-course.
 Dr. Bierman is currently engaged in two major research projects.
-First, the CAFE Study is a national longitudinal survey of over 4,000 Canadian older adults between 2021 and 2022 that examines how caregiving and financial conditions influence the mental health of Canadian older adults.
-Social psychology plays a central role in this study, as it examines how attitudes about one’s self and social relationships--including self-esteem, mastery, mattering, and loneliness--intercede in the mental health effects of caregiving and financial stress.
-Second, the C-QWELS (pronounced “sequels”) study is a multi-pronged national longitudinal study of working Canadians prior to and during the COVID-19 pandemic.
-As a part of this study, Dr. Bierman has published research on the health effects of changes in social isolation, loneliness, and social trust, as well as financial stress.
+First, the Caregiving, Aging, and Financial Experiences (CAFE) Study is a national longitudinal survey of over 4,000 Canadian older adults between 2021 and 2022.
+The CAFE Study focuses on how financial strain and related constructs affect the psychological well-being of Canadian older adults.
+A primary finding of the CAFE Study is that financial strain leads to greater experiences of marginalization, including increased loneliness and powerlessness, as well as lower feelings of mattering to others and Canadian society as a whole.
+A second project, the Finances, Aging, and Daily Experiences (FADE) Study seeks to examine the processes by which financial strain leads to marginalization experiences.
+The FADE Study will use a “daily diary” approach to examine a representative survey of older adults over a series of days, with the goal of studying how financial strain influences social experiences and emotions in the daily life of older adults.

 Supervising degrees